Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 \section{Introduction}

 Eigenproblems arise naturally in many applications.
 Given a matrix $\matA$, the goal is to compute (a subset of) the eigenvalues $\lambda$ and/or the eigenvectors $\vecv$, which satisfy

 The properties of the given matrix, as well as the quantities that need to be computed can vary depending on the application, giving rise to different variants of the eigenproblem.
-These include $(i)$ \textit{eigenvalue problems}, such as the approximation of eigenvalues, singular values, spectral gaps, and condition numbers, $(ii)$ \textit{eigenspace problems}, which refer to the approximation of eigenvectors, spectral projectors, and invariant subspaces, and $(iii)$ \textit{diagonalization problems}, which involve the (approximate) computation of all the eigenvalues and eigenvectors of a matrix (or pencil), i.e., a full spectral factorization and/or the SVD.
+These include $(i)$ \textit{eigenvalue problems}, such as the approximation of eigenvalues, singular values, spectral gaps, and condition numbers, $(ii)$ \textit{eigenspace problems}, which refer to the approximation of eigenvectors, spectral projectors, and invariant subspaces, and $(iii)$ \textit{diagonalization problems}, which involve the (approximate) computation of all the eigenvalues and eigenvectors of a matrix (or pencil), i.e., a full spectral factorization and/or the Singular Value Decomposition (SVD).

-In this work we focus on algorithms for \textit{Hermitian eigenproblems}, i.e., eigenproblems where the input matrix is Hermitian.
+In this work we focus on algorithms for \textit{Hermitian eigenproblems}, i.e., the special case where the input matrix is Hermitian.
 Our motivation to dedicate the analysis to this special class is twofold.
 First, they arise in many fundamental applications in Machine Learning, Spectral Graph Theory, and Scientific Computing.
-For example, the Singular Value Decomposition (SVD), which is ubiquitous for many applications such as low rank approximations \cite{papadimitriou1998latent,frieze2004fast,drineas2008relative,clarkson2017low}, directly reduces to a Hermitian eigenproblem.
+For example, the SVD, which is ubiquitous for many applications such as low rank approximations \cite{papadimitriou1998latent,frieze2004fast,drineas2008relative,clarkson2017low}, directly reduces to a Hermitian eigenproblem.
 Second, the spectral theorem states that a Hermitian matrix $\matA$ can always be written in a factored form $\matA=\matQ\matLambda\matQ^*$, where $\matQ$ is unitary and $\matLambda$ is diagonal with real entries.
 This alleviates several difficulties of the non-Hermitian case, which can lead to efficient dedicated algorithms.